-We promote replacing dirty bedding sentinel rodents with environmental monitoring technology.
+We promote replacing soiled bedding sentinel rodents with environmental health monitoring.

 It is important to ensure that rodent colonies are free of adventitious infectious agents to support high quality, robust research & safety data.
 Over the last 50 years, health surveillance has been typically performed using sentinel animals.
-More recently, molecular-based diagnostics combined with environmental monitoring strategies have been adapted by many institutions to either supplement or replace the more traditional methods.
-These newer approaches have the possibility of significantly reducing/replacing the number of rodents used in maintaining specific-pathogen-free colonies.
+More recently, molecular-based diagnostics combined with environmental health monitoring strategies have been adapted by many institutions to replace the more traditional methods.
+These newer approaches have the possibility of significantly replacing the number of rodents used in maintaining specific-pathogen-free colonies.

-NA3RsC’s rodent health monitoring initiative strives to environmental monitoring, when appropriate.
-We have created an extensive resource page on why & how to make the switch.
-We also have done several webinars.
+NA3RsC’s rodent health monitoring initiative strives to help institutions replace soiled bedding sentinels with environmental health monitoring.
+We have created an extensive resource hub on why & how to make the switch.
 Finally, we are conducting a benchmarking survey to evaluate the current status of implementation and remaining barriers.

-We are excited to share that in part because of our efforts, 3 institutions have switched to environmental monitoring thereby replacing >5500 mice each year.
-This includes a governmental, academic, and pharmaceutical company.
-The pharmaceutical company has made the switch across all global sites and with all caging types.
-Their internal studies show environmental monitoring is more sensitive than sentinels.
+We are excited to share that in part because of our efforts, 7 institutions have switched to environmental health monitoring thereby replacing over 8,000 mice each year.
+This includes governmental, academic, and pharmaceutical companies.
+This includes global companies that have made the switch across all sites.
+Both internal and published data from these institutions show that environmental health monitoring is more sensitive than sentinels.

-Do you have a question about your environmental at your institution?
+Do you have a question about rodent health monitoring at your institution?

 Send a brief statement of interest and your CV/resume to firstname.lastname@example.org